 Problem: There are 8 flowers in the vase.
 Hannah has 2 flowers in her hand.
 How many flowers are there altogether?

-Concrete Pictorial Abstract Using actual flowers and then moving onto using counters, cubes, Numicon etc. to represent the flowers.
-Use drawings of flowers, or pictures of objects such as multi-link blocks or counters, to represent the actual object.
-You could also use diagrams to support learning such as bar models and part/whole models.
-Use the Calculation Policy to get ideas.
-8 + 2 = When doing abstract, consider moving the equals sign around and using missing numbers in the sum. $\frac{-}{2 + -} = 8 + 2$ $\frac{-}{2 + -} = 10$ $- + 8 = 10$
+Concrete Pictorial Abstract Using actual flowers and Use drawings of flowers, or 8 + 2 = then moving onto using counters, cubes, pictures of objects such as multi-link blocks or counters, When doing abstract, Numicon etc. to to represent the actual object. consider moving the equals represent the flowers.
+You could also use diagrams sign around and using to support learning such as bar models and part/whole missing numbers in the sum. models.
+Use the Calculation = 8 + 2 Policy to get ideas.
+2 + = 10 + 8 = 10